Boys hoops: Medford the smallest school left in Div. 2

 The Medford Raiders are one of 16 teams still alive in the WIAA Division 2 boys basketball bracket.
 While very comparable to the other 15 teams in terms of record, points per game and points allowed per game, there's one statistic where Medford is a clear outlier.

-With an enrollment of 668, according to the WIAA, they're by far the smallest school still left in the field.
+With an enrollment of 668, they're by far the smallest school still left in the field.

 The Raiders will face Wausau East tomorrow, Thursday, in a sectional semifinal at Merrill (7 p.m.).